-Are you ready for the mother load of information on seam finishing?
-I hope so, because I have it for you!
+Are you ready for the mother load of information on how to finish a seam?
+I hope so, because I have the finishing seams tutorial for you!
 Did you know there are more than four ways to finish a seam?
 Actually, quite a a few more than four.
 Closer to a dozen, probably more that I am not going to cover.
 Did you know you don’t have to have a serger to make a beautifully finished edge?
-Actually, the most professional results don’t use a serger at all.
+Actually, the most professional results don’t use a serger at all when finishing seams.
 No more serger envy folks!
 Okay, so that may be taking things a little far.
-But I am going to show you that you don’t HAVE to have a serger to produce a beautiful handmade piece.
-You may want to pin this post for future reference.
+But I am going to show you that you don’t HAVE to have a serger to produce a beautiful handmade finished seam.
+You may want to pin this post for future reference. 😉

-Let’s start with the basics and build on from there.
+Let’s start with the basics on finishing seams and build on from there.

 The easiest way to finish the seam is to sew a parallel line to keep the raw edge from unraveling.